fmunirdev/fmunirdev/README.md

 A software engineer focusing on building web-based systems using JavaScript, Python, and the cloud.
 He has been continually evaluating and upgrading his skills to stay at the cutting-edge technologies.

 ### Interests 🚩
-- Cloud Native App Development
+- Backend and data systems
-- Serverless & JAMstack
+- Cloud and Serverless
-- WebAssembly

 ### Tools & technologies 🧰